Fast End-to-End Trainable Guided Filter: Deep Guided Filtering Network

 \section{Deep Guided Filtering Network}

-We now integrate the proposed layer into CNNs following the coarse-to-fine manner, we name the whole network Deep Guided Filtering Network (DGF).
-The proposed framework aims for generating full-resolution, edge-preserving outputs with low computational cost, which would be widely applied to various dense prediction tasks, ranging from image processing to computer vision.
+Based on the proposed guided filtering layer, we present a general framework for pixel-wise image prediction tasks, named Deep Guided Filtering Network (DGF).
+By integrating the proposed layer with FCNs following a coarse-to-fine manner, DGF can generate high-resolution, edge-preserving outputs with a much lower computational cost and memory usage.

-As shown in Figure~\ref{fig:framework}, we first downsample the original input image $I_h$, obtaining the low-resolution image $I_l$.
-Then, a convolutional neural network $C_l(I_l)$ is applied, generating the corresponding low-resolution output $O_l$.
-The full-resolution output $O_h$ is finally generated by the proposed guided filtering layer, taking $I_l$, $I_h$ and $O_l$ as inputs.
-The entire framework is end-to-end trainable, which could be learned from scratch.
+The architecture of DGF is shown in Figure~\ref{fig:framework}.
+First, we downsample the original input image $I_h$ to obtain the low-resolution input $I_l$.
+Then, a FCN $C_l(I_l)$ is applied to $I_l$, generating the corresponding low-resolution output $O_l$.
+Finally, the high-resolution output $O_h$ is generated by guided filtering layer, taking $I_l$, $I_h$ and $O_l$ as inputs.
+The entire network is end-to-end trainable, which could be learned from scratch.

-To verify the effectiveness of the proposed guided filtering layer together with the framework DGF, we take a series of experiments on several dense prediction tasks, which could be divided into image processing tasks and computer vision tasks respectively.
-For image processing tasks, we take our experiments on $L_0$ smoothing~\cite{Xu/siggraph2011}, multiscale detail manipulation~\cite{Farbman/tog2008}, photographic style transfer from a reference image~\cite{Aubry/siggraph2014}, non-local dehazing~\cite{Berman/cvpr2016} and image retouching learning from human annotations~\cite{fivek}.
-For computer vision tasks, we select three tasks ranging from low-level vision to high level-vision, namely depth estimation from a single image~\cite{Saxena/nips2005}, saliency object detection~\cite{Liu/cvpr2007} and semantic segmentation~\cite{He/cvpr2004}.
-The detail configurations for the two groups of tasks will be described in the following parts.